Oot and Aboot

-Some of you may be thinking that I just made a serious typo—but that saying in Glaswegian actually means “Out & About”, which was definitely the theme of my time in Glasgow.
+Some of you may be thinking that I just made a serious typo, but that saying in Glaswegian actually means “Out & About” which was definitely the theme of my trip to Glasgow, Scotland.

 Upon arriving back from our mini-trip to the Scottish Highlands, my mom did not waste any time showing me all of her favorite places in the city.
 Of course, this included many of her favorite cafes and grocers—runs in the family!

 Since arriving in Glasgow in early July, my newly-retired mom, who has always been a huge oatmeal fan, has been determined to try and find the best Scottish porridge that the city has to offer.
 On our first full day in Glasgow, we headed to her current #1 oatmeal spot, Heart & Buchanan café, on Byres Road in the West End of Glasgow.

 There we leisurely dined on huge cappuccinos and their Organic Scottish Oatmeal with Rhubarb Compote.

 Scottish Oatmeal is essentially steel cut oats that have been ground to a much finer consistency, resulting in a creamy bowl of oats that still retains a bit of crunch.

 I’m almost positive this oatmeal was cooked in whole milk because it was deliciously rich and satisfying.
 No complaining there.
 The rhubarb compote on top added a bit of tartness to the dish.
 I just wish there had been more of it!

 The atmosphere of the café with its checkered place settings, mason water bottles, and interior design added that much more charm.
 Glasgow is full of creatively designed cafes and food-related shops, as well as clothing shops!
 Vintage, second-hand chic is definitely in there and I loved it.

 After filling up on oats, we continued to walk down Byres Road, where my mom pointed out and showed me all of her favorite spots and hang-outs.